46desab/4webm-perl/README.md

 * (experimental) `-t` changes the VP9 encoder to SVT-VP9.
 Requires SvtVp9EncApp in `$PATH` or locally.
 Skips two-pass encoding[^2]

 The help screen explains all flags and can be accessed via `$ ./4webm.plx --man`.
 A short help page can be accessed via `$ ./4webm.plx -h`.
+Further information on usage and technical aspects can be found in the [wiki](https://codeberg.org/based64/4webm-perl/wiki/Home).

 ## Default behaviour